verrazzano/docs/content/en/docs/setup/install/customizing/certificates.md

 Verrazzano can be configured to issue certificates to secure access from external clients to system endpoints in the following configurations:

-* Using a certificates issued by a self-signed certificate authority (CA) created by Verrazzano  (the default)
+* Using a certificates issued by a self-signed certificate authority (CA) created by Verrazzano (the default).
-* Using a self-signed certificate authority that you provide
+* Using certificate authority that you provide.
 * Using [LetsEncrypt](https://letsencrypt.org/) as the certificate issuer (requires [OCI DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm)).

 In all cases Verrazzano uses [CertManager](https://cert-manager.io/) to manage the creation of certificates.